With the wide selection of dumbbell racks in the market, it can be hard to choose which one will best fit your home gym.

 It also has a three-tier version that can carry 5-35 pounds with a total weight capacity of 1,000 pounds.

-This dumbbell rack is as straightforward as it gets.
+This dumbbell rack is as straightforward as it gets, but it does the job in my gym.

 Its heavy-duty mainframe features a reversed pitch design that allows for easier access to all three tiers.